rediacc/www/src/content/docs/en/cli/api-reference/create.md

 - Password hash must be exactly 32 bytes
 - Activation code must be exactly 6 characters
 - Email format validation is performed
-- Company must not have exceeded user resource limits
+- Organization must not have exceeded user resource limits
 - User creation is atomic with transactional safety
 - New users are created in inactive state and must be activated
 - Empty user vault is created automatically